juwiragiye/todo-apps/README.md

 # todo-apps
-Todo backends and frontends for beginner web apps.
+Todo backends and frontends for beginner web apps implementations in different languages and frameworks.